jucosmon/ipt101_udtohan/README.md

 # Udtohan's Project
-A brief description of what this project does and who it's for
+This project is for our subject IPT101.

 ## Authors
 * [@jucosmon](https://github.com/jucosmon)